 1.)
 Product & Listings Management

-Businesses that are looking to grow their operations usually do so across multiple eCommerce platforms, such as Amazon, Walmart and eBay, along with their own website.
+Businesses that are looking to improve and scale their operations usually do so across multiple eCommerce platforms, such as Amazon, Walmart and eBay, along with their own website.
 They will, therefore, need a simplified way to export and manage their product listings across all these channels.

 The eCommerce automation platforms which integrate with multiple online marketplaces, sales channels and point-of-service systems can help businesses scale their operations by: